vinceskahan/v5wiki/Understanding-paths.md

 The second example shows a `cd` (change directory) to the directory where the weewxd command is installed, followed by a relative path to `weewxd` and an absolute path to `weewx.conf`.

 The third example illustrates a special feature of a .deb or .rpm installation.
-There is a symbolic link `/usr/bin/weewxd` that points to the actual executable `/usr/share/weewx/weewxd`.
+There is file `/usr/bin/weewxd` that invokes the actual Python code `/usr/share/weewx/weewxd.py`.
 Since `/usr/bin` is in the `PATH` environment variable, one can simply type `weewxd` instead of the full path `/usr/bin/weewxd`.

 ### Installations using `pip`